prebid/prebid-cache/README.md

 | namespace | string | aerospike service namespace where keys get initialized |

 ### Cassandra
+Prebid Cache makes use of a Cassandra client that supports latest 3 major releases of Cassandra (2.1.x, 2.2.x, and 3.x.x).
+Full documentation of the Cassandra Go client can be found [here](https://github.com/gocql/gocql).
 | Configuration field | Type | Description |
 | --- | --- | --- |
 | hosts | string | Cassandra server URI |